fspirit/knowledge-base/cpp/tricky_q_and_a.md

 http://yosefk.com/c++fqa/ref.html
 - Prefer references to raw pointers to pass arguments to the functions
 - References can not be null (cool!)

+### What is RAI?
+How it works?

+We make wrappers for resources (heap memory, locks, db conncetions, network) and then we acquire this resources in wrappers constructors and release them on objects' destruction.